javisantana/javisantana.com/_fastdata/40-things-I-learned-about-data.md

 No, they are never easy.

-But those days when exactly one year ago DST was of but today is on.
+But those days when exactly one year ago DST was of but today is on are a real PITA

 Like today :)